Getting StartedBest PracticesNormalizing Video Input for the Web

 • 1080p/2K or smaller: Video resolution up to 2048x2048 are considered standard, including 1080p (1920x1080) video.
 Any videos considered larger than this will be normalized to 2048x2048.

-• H.264 video CODEC: H.264 is the video CODEC most in use today, and is supported by almost every device.
-While imgix accepts other CODECs as input, we will normalize all other CODECs to H.264.
+• H.264 video codec: H.264 is the video codec most used today and is supported by almost every device.
+While Imgix accepts other CODECs as input, we will normalize all other CODECs to H.264.

-We highly recommend using H.264 codec for your origin files.
+We highly recommend using the H.264 codec for your Origin files.
 You will observe the best performance and quality when using H.264.
 Processing time will also be faster.

-• Max 10-second keyframe interval: Streaming using HTTP-based streaming methods (ex: HLS) requires keyframes intervals to be less than 10 seconds.
-If it is larger, we will limit it to less than 10 seconds.
+• Max 10-second keyframe interval: Streaming using HTTP-based streaming methods (ex, HLS) requires keyframe intervals to be less than 10 seconds.
+We will limit it to less than 10 seconds if it is larger.

 • Closed GOP (group-of-pictures): Any open-GOP video will be normalized to closed-GOP.
-Closed-GOP is the default for most video inputs, so if you’re trying to optimize and you’re not sure where to find this setting, you can most likely ignore it.
+Closed-GOP is the default for most video inputs, so if you’re trying to optimize and are unsure where to find this setting, you can most likely ignore it.

 • 8Mbps or below: We normalized bitrates to 8Mbps and below - bitrates should also not exceed 16Mbps for any single GOP.
 This is because higher bitrates are typically difficult for most user connections.